dunlop9/docs/source/Integrate/Tutorials/Zapier/sending_when_new_firebase_child_records_added.md

   show: true
 ---

 If you want to send a SendGrid email when you add new Firebase child records, you can do that using [Zapier](http://zapier.com).
+As on today, there are not triggers available for Firebase yet.
+So, it may work in future for today, there is no way to monitor child records addition on Firebase to send emails using SendGrid.

 You will need: